syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/basic-features.md

 ## Restrict editing

-You can restict the dynamic editing of the masked entry using the `IsReadOnly` property.
-But you can change the control text programmatically by using the bindable [`Value`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_Value) property of the masked edit.
+You can restict the dynamic editing of the masked entry using the [`IsReadOnly`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_IsReadOnly) property.
+But, you can change the control text programmatically by using the bindable [`Value`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_Value) property of the masked edit.